dchung07/car_rental_system/README.md

 -> Click image to flip to show another type of image

 -> Must add modularity it is getting too difficult to see what is happening!

+To-Do

+-> Reservation Page should open a right side modal.

+The right side modal will have a reservation page

+-> Create a quantity Selector
+-> Add Start Date Selector + End Date Selector
+-> Below a Cost Calculator of Total Rental Cost